GPT4Video: A Unified Multimodal Large Language Model for lnstruction-Followed Understanding and Safety-Aware Generation: Our Framework

-\textbf{Video abstractor} The input sequence for video features, denoted as $\mathbf{F}_v \in \mathbb{R}^{(T*257) \times 1024}$, becomes considerably large, particularly with an increased number of sampled frames, $T$.
-This results in a substantial computational challenge when processing through a Large Language Model (LLM).
+\textbf{Video Abstractor} The input sequence for video features, denoted as $\mathbf{F}_v \in \mathbb{R}^{(T*257) \times 1024}$, becomes considerably large, particularly with an increased number of sampled frames, $T$.
+This results in a substantial computational challenge when processing through a LLM.
 To mitigate this, we have implemented a video abstractor.
 This tool efficiently condenses the visual information into a few learnable tokens, thereby generating high-level visual representations and significantly reducing the computational demands.
-To enhance video feature extraction, we introduce two types of learnable tokens: spatial and temporal.
-These tokens are specifically designed to capture and distill information from the spatial and temporal dimensions of video features.
-We mathematically define spatial tokens as $\mathbf{Q}_s \in \mathbb{R}^{N_s \times D}$ and temporal tokens as $\mathbf{Q}_t \in \mathbb{R}^{N_t \times D}$, where $N_s$ and $N_t$ denote the counts of spatial and temporal tokens, respectively, and $D$ signifies the dimension of the token embeddings.
+Many image-based MLLMs~\cite{DBLP:journals/corr/abs-2301-12597,mplug_owl} achieve this by adopting a Q-former-like structure, which incorporates learnable query tokens to distill image features.
+Considering the complexity of video over image, we further introduce a learnable enhance tokens to augment video feature extraction by forming a dual attention mechanism.
+We have validated the effectiveness of this structure in our experiments detailed in Table~\ref{tab:rebuttal_abstrctor}.
+We mathematically define query tokens as $\mathbf{Q}_s \in \mathbb{R}^{N_s \times D}$ and enhance tokens as $\mathbf{Q}_t \in \mathbb{R}^{N_t \times D}$, where $N_s$ and $N_t$ denote the counts of query and enhance tokens, respectively, and $D$ signifies the dimension of the token embeddings.

-The spatial tokens $\mathbf{Q}_s$ and temporal tokens $\mathbf{Q}_t$ respectively compute cross attention with the video features $F_s$.
-Our cross attention module~\cite{vaswani2017attentionisallyouneed} consists of six encoder layers, wherein the pivotal component of each layer is the multi-head self-attention mechanism (MSA).
-The fundamental operation of MSA relies on the concept of self-attention, which is built upon three vectors: queries ${\mathbf Q}$, keys ${\mathbf K}$ and values ${\mathbf V}$.
-This attention mechanism calculates attention weights by comparing the queries $Q$ with the keys $K$ .
-It then uses these weights to update the query representations through a weighted sum of the values $V$ and can be described as follows:
+The $\mathbf{Q}_s$ and $\mathbf{Q}_t$ respectively compute cross attention with the video features $F_v$.
+Our cross attention module~\cite{vaswani2017attentionisallyouneed} consists of six encoder layers, wherein the pivotal component of each layer is the multi-head self-attention mechanism (MSA)~\cite{vaswani2017attentionisallyouneed}.